RCdiy/OpenTXSounds/Mac Apps Scripts/README.md

 - A sound file is generated and placed in the current working directory.

 ## OpenTX Sound Mapping Files
-OpenTx uses a simple semicolon separated file to map the directory path, file name and spoken phrase.
+OpenTX uses a simple semicolon separated file to map the directory path, file name and spoken phrase.
 - directory_path;name.wav;phrase

 ### Examples